 A machine that fills an entire factory floor is an impressive engineering achievement.
 A machine that chipmakers can install in a fab, operate cost-effectively, and maintain at high uptime is a different product altogether.
 The miniaturization and integration challenge is not trivial — it is, in many ways, the core engineering challenge.
 Every component must not only work in isolation but work in synchronization with every other component, under conditions of extreme precision, for thousands of hours of continuous operation.

-How China Got Here: The Recruitment Machine
+How China Got Here: Talent, Knowledge, And Integration

 What the Industry Is Saying